-Definition

 The consecutive access option allows you to:

-• Change the number of times (from one to four) you can adjust the movement of the bed, up or down, using a switch.
+• Change the number of times (from one to five) you can adjust the movement of the bed, up or down, using a switch.
 The factory default is two.

-Note

 The consecutive access option is intended to prevent a switch user from raising or lowering the head, foot, or mattress of the bed more then a pre-determined number of times in any one direction.

-This feature prevents unintended operation of the of the bed in the event of a switch failure.
+This feature prevents unintended operation of the bed in the event of a switch failure.

-Note

 The length of time the bed moves cannot be changed.

-Procedure

 To configure your ECU to change the number of consecutive accesses, select [say] the following:

 [Egbert]-Utility-Keyboard-Two-Eight

-You are now prompted with:

 "Two" (factory default)

-Select [say] a number from "1" to "4"
+Select [say] a number from "1" to "5"

+Chapter 7: Accessory Control

-The Simplicity provides control of standard accessories such as door openers, pageturners, drapery controls, nurse calls, etc. When selected by switch or verbal command, the chosen Accessory port, 1 or 2, will momentarily be closed.
+The Simplicity provides control of standard accessories such as door openers, page-turners, drapery controls, nurse calls, etc. When selected by switch or verbal command, the chosen Accessory port, 1 or 2, will momentarily be closed.